Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-Car loans make buying a vehicle easily accessible for many Canadians who don’t have thousands of dollars available to cover the ticket price of these expensive assets.
+Car loans make buying a vehicle easily accessible for many Canadians who don’t have thousands of dollars available to cover the ticket price.
 But even still, car loan payments can be difficult to cover in some cases, especially if your financial situation has hit a snag.

 Refinancing is a common option among many car owners who are looking to reduce their loan payments, but this process can often come with additional fees that might not make it a viable option for some.